pavithrasenthilkumarram/demo_projects/README.md

 2. Understanding about the model to be built.
 3. Implementation of model on a suitable programming language.
 4. Execution of the model for the required result.

+The first project would be the prediction of performance score of the CPUs. (py_code) The second project would be the prediction of train delay based on past 30 days of data.